rng-guy/NFSMWBartender/README.md

 * You must install the [NFSMW LimitAdjuster mod](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) (LA) by Zolika1351 for game stability if you set any global cop-spawn limit above 8.
 Without LA, the game will start unloading models and assets because its default cop loader simply cannot handle managing more than 8 vehicles for very long.
 To fully unlock the global cop-spawn limit without taking spawning control away from Bartender, open LA's `NFSMWLimitAdjuster.ini` configuration file and disable *everything* in its `[Options]` parameter group.
 Even with these changes, LA itself might still crash sometimes.

 * You must assign the `CAR` class to the `pvehicle` VltEd entries of all vehicles you provide in any of the spawn tables.
 You can do this directly or through parent entries.

+* All `count` and `chance` values you provide in any of the spawn tables must each be > 0.
+Vehicles with `count` and / or `chance` values of 0 are invalid and count as omitted.

+* The `chance` values are weights (like in VltEd), not percentages.
+The actual spawn chance of a vehicle is its `chance` value divided by the sum of the `chance` values of all vehicles from the same spawn table.
+Whenever a vehicle reaches its `count` value (i.e. spawn cap), Bartender treats its `chance` value as 0 until there is room for further spawns of that vehicle again.

 * Bartender uses the respective "Chasers" spawn table (which must contain at least one vehicle) in place of all free-roam "Roadblocks", "Events", and "Patrols" spawn tables you leave empty.